Measuring Supply Chain Success using Customer Service Level

 Increase Supply Chain Efficiency

 Most wholesalers must balance increased costs and an increasingly complex supply chain.
 An inefficient supply chain will mean increased costs and poor customer service levels that will drive your customers away.
-Nowadays it’s a necessity to automate your supply chain management to improve efficiency, accuracy and allows you to remain competitive.
+Nowadays it’s a necessity to automate your supply chain management to improve efficiency, accuracy and remain competitive.
 By receiving real-time data about your supply chain efficiency, you will be able to make informed management decisions and better adapt to changing customer demands.

 Accurate Forecasting and Procurement

 Accurate demand forecasting, including demand and supply forecasting, is key when considering how your business can improve its customer service level.
-Being able to accurately predict product demand is necessary to keep your customers satisfied so you can provide them with the products they want when they want them. ore this you need to ensure that you have enough product in your warehouse so that you can fulfill customer orders with the shortest possible lead time and within a time that corresponds to their needs.
+Being able to accurately predict product demand is necessary to keep your customers satisfied so you can provide them with the products they want when they want them.
+For this you need to ensure that you have enough product in your warehouse so that you can fulfill customer orders with the shortest possible lead time and within a time that corresponds to their needs.
 If you underestimate the demand for a product, then you run the risk of losing your customers to competitors.

 It is now necessary to rely on modern classification methods of inventory control such as ABC analysis that can be used to improve your current customer service levels.
 Using this method, you can classify products that you have in your warehouse based on turnover rate and value.
 Combine ABC analysis with your target service level and you’ll be able to forecast what SKUs you need in your warehouse to fulfill customer demand.